codenamephp/.github/CODE_OF_CONDUCT.md

 That means I expect at least some effort to resolve issues without the "Code of Conduct Police".
 In short: Talk to each other!
 And even more important: Listen to each other!
-I really don't want to be bother with "He refuses to use my proper pronouns" (only one example of many, but this drives the point home).
+I really don't want to be bothered with "He refuses to use my proper pronouns" (only one example of many, but this drives the point home).
 If you are asked by someone in a reasonable and respectful way to please use a "word" to address them, just try to do it.
 If that's too much to ask, then don't, but please "don't" somewhere else.
-In reverse: If the other persons at least tries, then don't assume bad intend for no reason and "be the bigger person".
+To you, it's just a word.
+To them, it might be much more important than you realize.
+In reverse: If the other persons at least tries, then don't assume bad intent for no reason and "be the bigger person".
+Just keep reminding them from time to time but don't expect that you can change everyone.

 After all: If 2 people can't resolve their difference it might ne be ne necessary to enforce the rules which can mean that only one of them can stick around - at best.